5.3.2 |

 Often we do not need to have an answer to the metadoctrinally

-Ananormative may question before being able to tackle the
+Ananormative may question before

-the answer to the may question when the answer to the should
+We merely need to know the answer to the may question when the

-question is in the affirmative.
-One would say that it is
+answer to the should question is in the affirmative.

-particularly those who profess that wars are 'required by the
+One would say that it is particularly those who profess that wars are

-question.
 However, these people are usually the very people who

 cannot be bothered by the difference between doctrinal and